 Studies have shown that asking someone if they’re thinking about harming themselves doesn’t “put the idea into their head” or goad them into action — but it might provide a much-needed release valve.

 Personally, candid conversations about my mental health, while riddled with vulnerability, have been empowering.
 Acknowledging and naming my distressing thoughts in the presence of another person for the first time was deeply cathartic.
 Shorn of their secrecy, they no longer felt so onerous.
-And the more I shared, the more I realized I wasn’t not alone in the chaos.
+And the more I shared, the more I realised I wasn’t alone in the chaos.

 Before reaching out to a friend about suicidal thoughts, make sure you’re in a mentally healthy place yourself.
 "It is difficult to help others if you are in significant distress.
 Make sure you are engaging in self-care strategies," Neda Gould, PhD, a clinical psychologist and director of the Mindfulness Program at Johns Hopkins, told Refinery29 in a previous interview.

 Sparking a dialogue on passive ideation whether in real life or online can help us build bridges and forge a sense of interconnectedness, which are powerful antidotes to this estranging experience.
 Now more than ever, it’s important for us to find and create safe communities and forums where we feel witnessed and heard, validated and believed.